0xPolygonID/tutorials/mkdocs/docs/issuer/cred-issue-methods.md

 ### SIG Method: Issuance of Credentials with Baby JubJub(BJJ) Key Signatures

 The credential is not added to the Issuer’s Merkle tree, instead a **baby jub jub (BJJ)** signature is used which is then verified upon presentation.
+With this method issuers can issue a large number of credentials without needing to spend any gas to issue the credentials.

 <div align="center">
     <img src="../../imgs/babyjubjub.png"></img>